sanmiakintayo/Family-and-Domestic-Violence-in-New-YorK-City-2017-2020-Analysis/README.md

 ### Project Overview
 A detailed analysis which provided a comprehensive view of sales performance over a two-year period.
 This is used to make decisions to drive growth, enhance profitability, and better understand customers’ behaviour.
 ### Objectives
-- Understand Sales Performance: Assess overall sales performance over the two-year period.
+- Understand Sales Performance: Assess overall sales performance over the two years.
 - Identify Best-Selling Products: Determine which products and categories are the top sellers.
 - Profitability Analysis: Analyze profit margins and identify the most profitable products and categories.
-- Sales Volume Analysis: Examine the volume of sales across different periods and methods.
+- Sales Volume Analysis: Examined the sales volume across different periods and sales avenues.
 - Payment Mode Preferences: Discover trends in customer payment modes.
 - Sales Method Effectiveness: Compare the effectiveness of different sales methods (direct, online, and wholesale).
 ### Methods